PTSD Relief Fund for Lindsay & Minnesota

 Thank you, from the bottom of our hearts.

-If you’d like a more in-depth look at what life has been like for her, below is Lindsay's story in her own words.
+If you’d like a more in-depth look at what life has been like for her, here's Lindsay's story in her own words:

 Dear friends, family, and future campaign supporters,